Frequently Asked Questions

 Running Start is an amazing program that provides great opportunities for students and parents to save money and time.
 But, it's not for everyone.
 Here are answers to the most common questions about Running Start at CC.

-RS students can participate in ALL high school activities and ALL college activities except for college athletics.
+As a Running Start student, you can participate in ALL high school activities and ALL college activities except for college athletics.

 Running Start students are responsible for buying their own books.
 Books can cost up to $150 per class.
 Centralia College’s Running Start program has a book loan program for students who qualify.
 Funds are limited so apply for the book loan program early.